istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 You can add multiple match conditions to the same `match` block to AND your conditions, or add multiple match blocks to the same rule to OR your conditions.
 You can also have multiple routing rules for any given virtual service.
-This lets you make your routing conditions as complex or simple as you like within a single virtual service.
+This lets you make your routing conditions be as complex or simple as you like within a single virtual service.
 A full list of match condition fields and their possible values can be found in the
 [`HTTPMatchRequest` reference](/docs/reference/config/networking/virtual-service/#HTTPMatchRequest).